 A MOSFET with a lower Rdson is more efficient and loses less power as a result of internal resistance.

-N: The number of MOSFETs linked in parallel is indicated by this.
+N is the number of MOSFETs linked in parallel is indicated by this.

-When parallel connections are made, the overall resistance is less than the resistance of each individual component.
+When parallel connections are made the overall resistance is less than the resistance of each individual component.

 The Formulas Operation: